Changing the foods you eat may help with acid reflux caused by a hiatal hernia. Certain foods that bother one person may not affect someone else.

 A hiatal hernia is a condition where the upper part of your stomach pushes through your diaphragm into your chest.

-One of the main symptoms you may experience is acid reflux, which can cause a lot of pain and discomfort during and after eating certain foods.
+One of the main symptoms you may experience is acid reflux.
+This condition can cause pain and discomfort during and after eating certain foods.

-By choosing foods that don’t produce as much acid, you can lessen this symptom.
-Here’s some information on what foods you should avoid, what foods you should eat, as well as some other lifestyle tips for dealing with a hiatal hernia.
+By choosing foods that don’t produce much acid, you can lessen this symptom.
+Here’s some information about what foods you should avoid, what foods you should eat, and other lifestyle tips for dealing with a hiatal hernia.

-The foods you should avoid are the same ones you’d want to skip if you had gastroesophageal reflux disease (GERD).
+The foods and beverages you should avoid are the same ones you’d want to skip if you had gastroesophageal reflux disease (GERD).

 These foods include:

 - certain citrus fruits such as limes and oranges